 Striving to meet the unique needs of each student to the best of our ability is a challenging process that, at times, requires discussion and review.
 MCA is privately owned and operated and seeks to provide an affordable Christ-centered education for its students.
 As such, the limited resources we have may affect the amount of specialized education Maranatha is able to provide.
 Maranatha will accommodate enrolled students to the point of undue hardship in accordance with the Ontario Human Rights Code.
 Admittance of a student with exceptionalities requires significant and intentional communication to determine a student’s strengths and needs and the ability of Maranatha to meet those needs.
 At times, a student’s needs may be better met elsewhere.
 A procedure for admittance of a new student with exceptionalities is available as well as a procedure for access to additional support for a current student of Maranatha.

-Maranatha is also pleased to offer a Cooperative Education program in Grade 12.
+Maranatha is also pleased to offer a Cooperative Education program as well as the Ontario Youth Apprenticeship Program (OYAP) in Grade 12.
 Students can apply their learning in half-day placements in local industries, businesses and institutions.
-For further information, see Johanna Van Rooyen’s video below.
+Maranatha, in conjunction with Edvance Christian Schools, works closely with the Christian Labour Association of Canada (CLAC) to train students and locate appropriate work placements.
+For further information, see the OYAP FAQ’s and view Johanna Van Rooyen’s video below.

 Get to know our teachers and learn about our high school options.